 Students should expect to hear from the Honors College approximately three weeks after receiving an admissions decision from WVU.
 Applications for the fall will continue to be evaluated for eligibility through April 1.

 The Honors College will send eligible students an invitation to join the Honors College.
-This invitation letter contains instructions on how students can confirm their interest in the WVU Honors College by writing a 250-word essay.
+This invitation letter contains instructions on how students can apply.

 For first-time freshmen, most eligible students will meet the following criteria: